RiskioFr/EventScheduler/README.md

 ### Temporal Expressions

-A temporal expression implements `Riskio\EventScheduler\TemporalExpression\TemporalExpressionInterface` that provides useful `isOccurring` method to check if an event occur or not.
+A temporal expression implements `Riskio\EventScheduler\TemporalExpression\TemporalExpressionInterface` that provides useful `isOccurring` method to check if an event occur or not at a given date represented by an instance of `DateTimeInterface`.

 ```php
 $temporalExpression = new TemporalExpression();